 So a typical day though, I get up at five o’clock in the morning.
 I exercise, because I feel if I don’t exercise, I go to this really dark, horrible place and my mood just immediately drops.

 I also need like an hour just to collect my thoughts before the day.
 My oldest has never been a good sleeper and she just wakes up and runs to her desk to start drawing.
 So then we deal like the mom stuff.
 I leave around 8am, that’s what our nanny comes into the pack a little alone.
 I head to the studio and typically I draw Monday, Tuesday, Wednesday and Thursday is my admin day.
 I’m all done by five o’clock everyday and I head home to see the kids.

-Do you have anybody like working with you or is it just you?
+Do you have a team working with you?

 Johanna: For a while I had quite a lot of people working for me.
 I had a studio assistant, various freelancers and parts of staff that were doing licensing and I was employing around five to six people, and I was miserable.
 I hated that it was a company and a business as opposed to a studio practice.
 For me, licensing just wasn’t my space, so I didn’t want to do that.
 So, now I delegate and outsource random tasks here and there.

 I think as well it’s such a taboo to speak about childcare.
 You know, I am not looking after my kids all day.
 I pay someone else to do that.
 I come to work, and I’m okay with that.
 I used to feel bad about that.
 I just can’t run a business without help.